AaronHampshire/ScenicViewer/README.md

 Scenic Viewer
 ============
-Scenic viewer is a chrome app that uses pdf.js for a more full-featured PDF-viewing experience, including table of contents, thumbnail preview, and file syncing across devices (Coming soon)
+Scenic viewer is a chrome app that uses pdf.js for a more full-featured PDF-viewing experience, including table of contents, thumbnail preview, and file syncing across devices (Coming soon).

 **Install Instructions**